benyue1978/fun-withus-ragspace/README.md

 - **💬 AI Chat Interface**: Query your knowledge base with natural language
 - **🔗 MCP Integration**: Connect with Cursor, Claude Desktop, and other LLM clients
 - **🎨 Modern UI**: Tabbed interface with sidebar layout and responsive design
+- **🗄️ Supabase Database**: Persistent storage with PostgreSQL and real-time capabilities
 - **🚀 Easy Deployment**: One-click deployment to Render, Railway, or Hugging Face Spaces

 ## Project Structure